28Zaaky/Shellcode-Ldr/README.md

 ## What is it?

 A loader that injects shellcode (like Meterpreter) into a legitimate Windows process (rundll32.exe) in stealth mode.
-Bypasses EDR by using direct syscalls and unhooking NTDLL.
+Bypasses EDR by using indirect syscalls and unhooking NTDLL.

 ## Architecture